samparlatore/ParlaChoreDocs/docs/CODESAMPLES.md

 ## 🧭 Kotlin Enums
-Because Kotlin kicks ass at modeling roles cleanly, the application defines its core permissions as an .
-Each role — , , , and  — encapsulates its own intent, from account administration to encouragement and tracking.
-Helper methods (, , etc.) make role checks expressive and type‑safe, eliminating magic strings and keeping business logic readable.
+Because Kotlin kicks ass at modeling roles cleanly, the application defines its core permissions as an enum class.
+Each role — ADMIN, APPROVER, DOER, and SUPPORTER — encapsulates its own intent, from account administration to encouragement and tracking.
+Helper methods like isAdmin(), canApprove(), and canDo() make role checks expressive and type‑safe, eliminating magic strings and keeping business logic readable.
 This approach ensures that responsibilities are enforced declaratively while keeping the codebase elegant and maintainable.

 ```java
 package com.parlAquatics.parlaChore.kotlin